giocodez/2-16-24/README.md

 # 2-16-24

-Unzip the folder and in the folder there is a main.py file.
+In the repo there is a main.py file.

 In your terminal just navigate to the folder that holds the main.py file.
 Run python main.py to start the program.